scorsi/first-test-horilang/README.md

     b.addToCounter(3)                       // Cannot do that because addToCounter is not exported print(b.loopCounter(5))                 // Should display 5
     b++; print(b.counter)                   // Should display 6
-                                            // Note the uses of "b.counter" which will call "b.getCounter()"
-    // If you let this like that, the returned value will be 1 because print returned true 0                                       // which return 0 }
+                                            // If you let this like that, the returned value will be 1
+                                            // because print returned true Boolean

+    0                                       // We decide to return 0 instead
+}
 ```